geoschem/HEMCO/docs/source/config/hemco-config.rst

-Additional extension-specific settings can also be specified in the 'Extensions Settings' section (see also an example in :ref:`edit-hco-cfg` and the definition of :ref:`hco-data-coll`.
+Additional extension-specific settings can also be specified in the 'Extensions Settings' section (see also an example in :ref:`edit-hco-cfg` and the definition of :ref:`hco-cfg-data-coll`.
 These settings must immediately follow the extension definition.

 HEMCO expects an extension with extension number zero, denoted the :ref:`base emisisons extension <hco-cfg-base>` extension.
 All emission